Phileosopher/commonplace/results.md

 - We [trust](trust.md) some people or [groups](groups-member.md) too much or too little.
 - We'll often [conclude](logic.md) the wrong cause and repeat the same problem.

+APPLICATION: Everyone is only as responsible for their results to the degree they haven't [learned](understanding.md) better from it.

 Since we must suffer the consequences sometimes years or a decade later than a [decision](decisions.md) we made when we hadn't [understood](understanding.md) what we learn later, the consequences of our actions aren't always [fair](morality-justice.md).

+APPLICATION: Give people at least some grace.
+If they know they've screwed up, and are reaping consequences for it, there's no need to keep reminding them, since they have to live with those consequences even after they've learned their lesson.

 Further, that period of unknown consequences frequently means we create bad [habits](habits.md) that are *much* harder to [change](people-changes.md) than if we had been [educated](understanding.md) outright by our environment at the moment we made the decision.